- Make/Cancel an Appointment

 |Discussion||considers whether the data you obtained support the hypothesis||explores the implications of your finding and judges the potential limitations of your experimental design|

-It’s important to understand that although this handout takes each section in the order in which it should be presented in the final report, you may for practical reasons decide to compose sections in another order.
-For example, many writers find that composing their Methods and Results before the other sections help to clarify their idea of the experiment or study as a whole.
+Although this handout takes each section in the order in which it should be presented in the final report, you may for practical reasons decide to compose sections in another order.
+For example, many writers find that composing their Methods and Results before the other sections helps to clarify their idea of the experiment or study as a whole.
 You might consider using each assignment to practice different approaches to drafting the report, to find the order that works best for you.

 The best way to prepare to write the lab report is to make sure that you fully understand everything you need to about the experiment.
 Obviously, if you don’t quite know what went on during the lab, you’re going to find it difficult to explain the lab satisfactorily to someone else.
 To make sure you know enough to write the report, complete the following steps: